 What we like: Effective battery-powered heater for maximum warmth.

-For sub-zero conditions or skiers who can’t keep their hands warm, a heated glove may do the trick.
+For sub-zero conditions or for skiers who just can’t keep their hands warm, a heated glove may be the ticket.
 Year after year, Outdoor Research is known for having a strong lineup of heated handwear, and we like their Prevail Gloves best.
 The time-tested tech—including a built-in battery and heating element—give you a rush of heat that a hand warmer just can’t match.
-Pushing the button on the gauntlet switches between three heat settings (low, medium, and high), and the thick EnduraLoft insulation effectively traps warmth inside.
-With its removable and rechargeable lithium-on battery (extra sets are available for $50), keeping the gloves powered is simple.
+Pushing the button on the gauntlet switches between three heat settings (low, medium, and high), and the thick EnduraLoft insulation effectively traps the warmth inside.
+With its removable and rechargeable lithium-ion battery (extra sets are available for $50), keeping the gloves powered is simple.

-The largest impediment to a battery-powered design like the Outdoor Research Prevail is price.
+There are two large impediments to a battery-powered design: price and avalanche beacon compatibility.
 We understand that there’s a lot of technology that goes into keeping the streamlined battery performing in frigid temperatures, but $339 is a lot for a pair of gloves.
-If you need maximum warmth at all costs, however, the Prevail may be worth a try.
+More concerning is the fact that the electronic components can interfere with beacons and impede location during a rescue, so these are gloves for the resort only.
+But if you need maximum warmth at all costs, the Prevail may be worth a try.
 For a step down, it’s also worth checking out OR’s more dexterous and affordable Sureshot Heated Softshell Gloves ($269).
-Outdoor Research is a leader among heated gloves and mittens, but other quality options to consider include the Chaval SuperNova and Black Diamond Solano.

 Oyuki Pep GTX Trigger Mitt (ski gloves and mittens)Cuff style: Undercuff